 In the opening sequence, Indy is a Life Scout, the rank right below Eagle.
 Harrison Ford was a Boy Scout in his youth, and attained the level of Life Scout.

-Indy tells his class "If it's truth you're interested in, Dr. Tyree's office is right down the hall."
+Indy tells his class "If it's truth you're interested in, Dr. Tyree's philosophy class is right down the hall."
 When he was in college, Harrison Ford took a philosophy course taught by Dr. William Tyree.